 Another neighbor, Theresa Shepherd, said that she had been out of town until Dec.
 23. Upon returning home, she found that there were no lights on at the Crowley residence.
 At “one point,” she noticed that the rear sliding patio door was standing partially open.

 We are told the dog subsisted for weeks by drinking all the water in the downstairs toilet where the lid was up.

-Next, we have a photo below that’s a real money shot.
-This picture was withheld from the batch police released to the public but discovered in a file among the police report documents.
+Next, we have the photo below that’s a real money shot.
+This picture was withheld from the batch that police released to the public, but it was discovered in a file among police report documents.

 Page 46 states: “When the crime scene team attempted to swab the keyboard for a DNA sample, the computer woke up out of a sleep mode to show a message in a Text Edit window reading, ‘I have loved you all with all of my heart.'”
 Nice touch, but what are the odds?

 We can reach one conclusion about the death of the Crowleys: The scene looked scripted, as does much of the narrative.
 Deviations mainly revolve (and devolve) around “who dunnit” and why.

 Here, in no particular order, are some quick examples of circulated theories that run counter the official depression+guns=murder/suicide narratives about the fate of the “conspiracy theorist” Crowleys.

 - Murdered by police, who were under pressure and even violent attack following the August 2014 events in Ferguson.

 - Murdered by a deep state federal agency — such as COINTELPRO, DHS/FEMA or the CIA — that wanted to keep the public in the dark and quash the movie, which David described as a “road map for a second American Revolution.”